WallarooLabs/blog.wallaroolabs.com/content/post/spinning-up-a-wallaroo-cluster-is-easy.md

 our cluster can be described as follows:

-1) The data source -- In our case it's the file [send.py](https://github.com/WallarooLabs/wallaroo_blog_examples/blob/master/provisioned-classifier/bin/send.py), which can generate and transmit randomly-generated csv data for our computation to consume.
+1) The data source -- In our case it's the file [send.py](https://github.com/WallarooLabs/wallaroo_blog_examples/blob/master/provisioned-classifier/bin/send.py), which can generate and transmit randomly-generated CSV data for our computation to consume.

 2) The machida processes: one Initializer and a bunch of Workers.
 The distinction between the two is only relevant at cluster startup.